-Our five churches are open again and soon services begin, please scroll down to see the details.
+Our five churches are open again and services have begun.

 We've responded to the crisis by serving our communities: raising money for hospital staff welfare; making hundreds of virtual visit telephone calls; distributing meals, staying connected with online services; and sadly helping people say goodbye to their loved ones.